 This manual contains information about these and other parts of Kernel.
 The intent of this manual is to help you learn to use Kernel and take fullest advantage of the facilities it provides.
-This manual also includes information for system managers and developers; to find the information of interest to you, the general user, look for chapters and sub-chapters containing the phrase "User Interface" in their titles.
+This manual also includes information for system managers and developers; to find the information of interest to you, the general user, look for sections and sub-sections containing the phrase "User Interface" in their titles.

-ADP Application Coordinators (ADPACs) may want to skim through the Kernel 8.0 & Kernel Toolkit 7.3 Systems Management Guide and concentrate on the user interface chapters and subchapters, particularly issues concerning every Kernel user (e.g., signon process and menu navigation).
+ADP Application Coordinators (ADPACs) may want to skim through the Kernel 8.0 and Kernel Toolkit 7.3 Systems Management Guide and concentrate on the user interface sections and subsections, particularly issues concerning every Kernel user (e.g., signon process and menu navigation).